seance/ScalaFpWeb/README.md

 * Developed by Guillaume Bort & Typesafe

 ### Opinions
-Play Framework elbowed its way into the JVM web scene quite spectacularly, winning solid recognition in the Scala world by being adopted as a part of the Typesafe umbrella.
-Very practically oriented, Play's external routing DSL has some limitations comparing with some of the latest crop of pure Scala frameworks.
+Play Framework elbowed its way into the JVM web scene quite spectacularly, winning solid recognition in the Scala world by being adopted as a part of the Typesafe umbrella in its version 2.x incarnation.
+Very practically oriented, Play's external routing DSL has some limitations compared with some of the latest crop of pure Scala frameworks, especially in functional composition.